 3 of My Favorite Free Stock Photo Websites

-Last Updated: • Published •
+Last Updated: •

 3 of My Favorite Free Stock Photo Websites

-Pexels
+1. Pexels

 Pexels is founded in 2014 and it hosts an abundance of free stock photos and even videos.
-It was acquired by Canva in 2018, an Australian-founded online graphic design editing application.
+It was acquired by Canva in 2018, an Australian-founded online design editing application.

-Pixabay
+2. Pixabay

-Pixabay is a website founded in Germany which as it turns out, was also acquired by Canva in 2019.
+Pixabay is a website founded in Germany, which as it turns out, was also acquired by Canva in 2019.
 Aside from free stock photos, it also hosts videos, illustrations, and vector graphics.

-Unsplash
+3. Unsplash

 Unsplash is another website where you can find free stock photos of great quality.
 Irvue, a MacOS application for changing desktop wallpapers automatically, sources its selections from Unsplash.
-Read a quick review I made about Irvue here.

 What You Legally Can and Cannot Do

-To summarize what I mentioned above, the three above websites allow you to:
+The three above websites allow you to:

 1. Download their photos for free